monchopena/dnaviewer/README.md

 # dnaviewer
-Browser Based Viewer of DNA
+Browser Based Viewer of DNA, implemented by Moncho Pena.

 ## Introduction
 This repository implements a very simple single page application (SPA) that renders a diagram